Redis Cluster Slot Allocation Basics

 redis-cli -c -h 10.0.1.10 -p 6379 CLUSTER SLOTS

-Client-Side Routing & Redirect Semantics
+Client-Side Routing and Redirect Semantics

 Production clients maintain a local slot-to-node cache.
-When topology changes occur—due to scaling, failover, or manual rebalancing—the cache becomes stale.
+When topology changes occur — due to scaling, failover, or manual rebalancing — the cache becomes stale.
 Redis handles this via two redirect responses:

 • MOVED <slot> <ip>:<port>: Indicates permanent ownership change.
 Clients must update their routing table and retry the command.

 • ASK <slot> <ip>:<port>: Indicates a slot is mid-migration.
 The client must send an ASKING command to the destination node before retrying the original operation.
+Unlike MOVED, the slot table must not be updated — the redirect is temporary.

 from redis.cluster import RedisCluster